Dancing into the Dark

 Move into the mystery that holds together birth and death

 A gathering based in women’s ritual dances from the Balkans, Greece, and Asia Minor.

-As we enter into the realm of the dark, we honor the ancestors that are with us.
-They are close and supporting us.
-We will be making our annual collective ancestor altar in their honor and taking time to share stories that strengthen their aliveness among us.
+As we enter into the realm of the dark, we will honor the ancestors that are with us.
+They are close and supporting us, just on the other side of that mysterious threshold that weaves together life and death.
+We will create our annual collective ancestor altar to invoke their guidance and wisdom.

 Our picnic shelter will serve as an “earthen cave.”
 The space offers us lots of ventilation (2 huge barn doors on either side) and a hearth while also giving us a roof and protected enclosure.
-The surrounding lawn and river bank are special, too!
-We begin in daylight along the river bank at this very sacred place and end in our “cave” illuminated only by fire and candles.
+We begin in daylight along the river bank and end in our “cave” illuminated only by fire and candles.
 The hauntingly beautiful music, ancient step patterns, and our conscious attention to the presence of our own ancestors mingle into a powerful blessing to help you transition into this next season with ease and beauty.

 Cost: $59 by 10/16, $69 after 10/16.
 State Park entrance fee also required when entering park.
 Space is limited.
 No one turned away for lack of funds.
 Ages 6-21 are $15, ages 5 and under are free.
 Best suited to ages 12 and older.
 If you have a younger one you wish to bring, let’s talk!
 Contact me directly about registering since my scheduling platform is not very flexible.